RWTH-EBC/TEASER/README.md

 ### Version

-The current version is 0.2.8, which is a pre-release
+The current version is 0.3.0, which is a pre-release.

 ### How to use TEASER